When we opt for a monitor or any device as a matter of fact we want and need something out of it.

 Now you are still playing this extremely fast-paced game and even after increasing the overdrive to reduce the response time, you’re still experiencing ghosting so you again increase the overdrive level to the highest possible level so that you don’t have to interrupt your game to worry about a slow response time.

-But wait, no one said that overdrive doesn’t come with its set of flaws, or using too much of it will not have some or the other side effect.
+But wait, no one said that overdrive doesn’t come with its set of flaws, or that using too much of it will not have some or the other side effect.

 Well, it does.
 Increasing the levels of overdrive too high can cause a phenomenon called ‘Overshoot’ or ‘Inverse Ghosting’.